307 South Park St. PO Box 101 Franklin, PA 16323 814-432-8260 vchistory2019@gmail.com

 History of the Egbert-Mullins-Koos House

-In 1896, Dr. Egbert passed away, leaving his widow alone in the home until 1899, when she sold it to William J. Mullins.
-Before Mr. Mullins moved his family into the home, he had extensive renovations done.
+In 1896, Dr. Egbert died suddenly while attending to a lawsuit in Pittsburgh, leaving his widow and two children alone in the home until 1899, when Eliza sold it to William J. and Elizabeth Mullins.
+Before William Mullins moved his family into the home, he began extensive renovations that would continue into the early 1900's.
+The interior of the house today is largely the work of William and Elizabeth Mullins and reflects their interest in European and Classical art and architecture.

-Mr. Mullins first came to Venango County to work as a chemist in the Eclipse Refinery.
+William Mullins of Pittsburgh first came to Venango County to work as a chemist in the Eclipse Oil Refinery after completing his studies at MIT.
 Here he found love.
-William married the former Elizabeth Bostwick.
-The couple had three daughters who were raised in the home.
-Upon the death of his father, Mr. Mullins was able to retire and devote his time to his family, the Episcopal Church, and his hobby - photography.
+William married the former Elizabeth Bostwick of Franklin.
+The couple had three daughters who were raised in this home.
+Upon the death of his father, who had climbed from his Irish immigrant roots to an executive position in the Pennsylvania Railroad, William was able to retire and devote his time to his family, the Episcopal Church, and his hobbies - photography and painting.
+The family frequently traveled to Europe and key artistic centers in the United States and William's work was exhibited in New York, Washington DC, London, Paris and Vienna.
+He died in 1917.
+His widow and unmarried children continued to live in the house.

 In 1958 Mrs. Elizabeth Mullins passed away, followed in 1959 by Mrs. Elizabeth Koos.
 This left Kitty alone in the home.

-Once the other non-profits accepted our offer, VCHS began the restoration of the home.
-The challenge has been an enormous one as we strive to keep the integrity of the historic property, to emphasize the work and interests of the Mullins' family, and to be true to or mission.
+Once the other non-profits accepted our offer, the VCHS began the restoration of the home.
+It has been open to the public since 2014.
+The challenge has been an enormous one as we strive to maintain the integrity of this historic property, to emphasize the work and interests of the Mullins' family, and to be true to our wider mission of telling the story of all the people who have made Venango County their home.